Devon Daniels/Red Beast Morpher Ranger

 - Sixth Ranger: He's the fifth Ranger to join the team, moments after Nate.

-- The Last of These Is Not Like the Others: For both the Rangers and the Beast Bots as he's the only non-human Ranger on the team, and the only Beast Bot capable of becoming a Ranger.
+- Token Non-Human: For the Rangers as he's the only non-human Ranger on the team, as well as the only robotic Ranger.

 - Big Good: The Commander of Grid Battleforce.

-- She's a Man in Japan: Her Go-Busters counterpart Takeshi Kuroki was a male.
+- She's a Man in Japan: Her Go-Busters counterpart Takeshi Kuroki was a guy.

 - What the Hell, Hero?: